VeselinAtanasov/users/README.md

 ## Additional information:
 * Postman collection is provided in the repo, so anyone can test the API functionality
 * Once the API is started and the database is not created yet, an error like: "Database is down or it is not created!
 Try to create it by executing form terminal `node createDb/dbSetup.js`" will be returned.
 So the API user can create this database by executing the command form the response.
+* By default the app uses cookies to send the token to the user.
+On logout the cookie is set to expired and thus no attempts are allowed and user is forced to login again
+* The application supports also, authorization without cookie, i.e. the server checks the authorization headers in the request and token is extracted from there.
+In this case, a black list table in the database with tokens per user is supported.
+In order to allow this functionality a process.env param called USE_TOKEN_FROM should not be set as `cookie`